absoluteDumbass/Army-Composition-Optimiser/README.md

 ## Don't Support Us
 Support **Leo**, the developer of the game, instead.
 This was light work compared to his workload.

+### Credits
+- DukeOfCaffeineton (Frontend & final touches)
+- Fish in a box (Algorithm & misc)
+Built in 2 days time with love.